Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 ![Alt text](images/prometheus-architecture.png)

 By the end of the project, you’ll:
     - Set up a full Prometheus monitoring stack.
     - Monitor your system (or containerized app).
     - Visualize data on Grafana dashboards.
     - Configure alerts with Alertmanager.

+🏗️ 1.
+System Architecture Overview

+Main components and description:

+1. Prometheus Server: Core component that scrapes metrics and stores them in a time-series database.
+2. Exporters: Small agents that expose metrics (e.g., node_exporter for system metrics, app-specific exporters).
+3. Pushgateway: Receives metrics from short-lived jobs that can’t be scraped directly.
+4. Service Discovery: Automatically finds what to monitor (e.g., Kubernetes, EC2 instances).
+5. Alertmanager: Handles alerts (e.g., send email, Slack, PagerDuty).
+6. Grafana: Visualization dashboard for Prometheus metrics.

 🧩 1.
 What is Prometheus?